 The countdown has begun to the most sensational and unique accommodation opening in the UK at Port Lympne Hotel & Reserve.

-Get closer than ever before and make friends with your giraffe neighbours, as the resident herd peer into the lofty ceilinged drawing room, or amble up to the bedroom windows.
+Get closer than ever before and make friends with your giraffe neighbours, as the resident herd amble past the lofty ceilinged drawing room, or up to the bedroom windows.

 A sweeping driveway opens out into the historic courtyard of the 15th century Wealden hall house.
 The fully restored Giraffe Hall and landscaped gardens will blend seamlessly with the surrounding Kent countryside and exotic wildlife roaming the plains below.